hardrock100/hardrock100.github.io/README.md

 The website is located at https://hardrock100.github.io

+The primary site for the Hardrock Hundred is located at https://hardrock100.com

 ### Additions and Changes

 Make additions and changes to the site by submitting a Pull Request.
 You can do this directly from